Frequently Asked Questions about FCA's Grant Programs

 FCA only provides support for residency programs that are connected to public premiere performance or exhibition opportunities.
 Residencies for early performance development or with in-progress showings are generally not eligible for Emergency Grants, which support projects close to completion.
 You may email FCA for further questions about projects of this nature.

-May I request funds to attend or organize a workshop, professional development, educational training, conference, paid residency, competition, symposium, or lecture?
+May I request funds to attend, present at, or organize a workshop, professional development, educational training, conference, paid residency, competition, symposium, or lecture?

 No. The Emergency Grants program supports urgent costs for artists' public presentation opportunities.
 Educational, non-public, or pay-to-attend opportunities are ineligible.